Validation & Auditability

 Cross-basin transfer diagnostics (EPAC)

-• • Basin-native percentile thresholds (computed per basin under the same declared rule)
+• Basin-native percentile thresholds under the same declared rule

-• • Cross-threshold stress tests (Atlantic threshold applied to EPAC; EPAC threshold applied to Atlantic)
+• Cross-threshold stress tests (Atlantic threshold on EPAC and vice versa)

-• • Diagonal transfer (early-era calibration evaluated on late-era data, applied across basins)
+• Diagonal transfer (early-era calibration evaluated on late-era data across basins)

-These are comparative diagnostics only.
-They do not assert basin equivalence, replace basin climatology, or modify canonical structural truth.
+These diagnostics are comparative portability evidence.
+They do not assert basin equivalence or rewrite canonical structural truth.

 Construction integrity